apocalypticartcollective/eft/_posts/2025-02-02-Abrasion-One.md

 <br />

-She completed her traverse of the square, passed through the doorway of the shimmering image of City Hall and approached the placid, alert receptionist.
+She completed her traverse of the square, passed through the doorway of the shimmering image of City Hall, and approached the placid, alert receptionist.
 Her boots now tread more gently and the hardwood floor creaked in a comforting way.

 'Afternoon, how may I help?' said the ghost, with the earnest frigidity of a dream remembered by a stranger.